Satellite: Regulation

 Issues like space debris, radio and light pollution are increasing in magnitude and at the same time lack progress in national or international regulation.

 Liability

 Generally liability has been covered by the Liability Convention.

 Operation

 The operation capabilities and use have very much diversified and is broadening increasingly.

 Satellite operation needs not only access to financial, manufacturing and launch capabilities, but also a ground segment infrastructure.

 List

+Animation of images of Earth (including the Hello, World photograph), showing in closeups satellites in orbit around Earth flaring, with urban lighting, lightning, afterglow, airglow and aurorae below them.

 A list of selected Earth satellites with a high mass is given.
 Excluded are crewed satellites i.e. space stations and launch vehicles, and satellites not intended for long-term Earth orbit, such as missions to beyond Earth orbit.
 Included are satellites at Sun-Earth Lagrange point 2.